What is Ayurveda?

 Radha is a Certified L1 Ayurveda Therapist under the Ayuskama Ayurveda institute in Dharamshala, India.

-She has studied with Dr.Arun Sharma, founder of the Ayuskama institute; Tiffany Nicholson-Smith from Rasa Ayurveda, Canada; and the books and transmission of Dr. Vasant Lad of the Ayurvedic Institute in New Mexico, USA.
+She has studied with Dr.Arun Sharma, founder of the Ayuskama institute; Tiffany Nicholson-Smith from Rasa Ayurveda, Canada; and the books and transmission of Dr. Vasant Lad of AyurPrana and the Ayurvedic Institute in the USA.

-She is honoured to be able to offer Ayurvedic consultations by dana/ koha in this initial period of her practice as well as FREE 30min intro calls.
+She is honoured to be able to offer Ayurvedic consultations with a sliding scale pricing in this start-up period of her practice.

 Email to enquire: email@example.com